supplier onboarding

 • Automated addition of new vendors and their information to avoid human error and save valuable time.

-An ideal platform will also allow you to message suppliers directly from within the tool.
+An ideal vendor management system will also allow you to message suppliers directly from within the tool.
 For example, in Precoro, companies can share their policy and list of supplier requirements via a customizable email sent with the initial invite or via the supplier registration form.

 Gather and verify the supplier's data